Portofino Coast | Cinque Terre

-Our retreat-headquarters will be a seaside 4-star hotel away from the crowds in the hidden gem of Camogli.
+Our retreat headquarters is a seaside 4-star hotel away from the crowds in the stunning fishing village of Camogli.

-Pre-Tour: Fly into Genova, Italy, or arrive by train (Milan, 3 hours; Florence 3.5 hours; Rome, 5 hours).
-We suggest you stay a night at Hotel Bristol Palace and visit the port city of Genova, the home town of Christopher Columbus.
+Pre-Tour: Fly into Genoa, Italy, or arrive by train (Milan, 3 hours; Florence 3.5 hours; Rome, 5 hours).
+We suggest you arrive early and stay a night in Genoa to acclimate.
+This port city is the home town of Christopher Columbus and rich with maritime history.
+We suggest the Hotel Bristol Palace for your stay.

 Day 1 | Genova / Camogli

 Alternately, you can meet us in Camogli.
-The train station in Camogli is just a block or two from our hotel, an easy 5-minute walk.
+The train station in Camogli is just a few blocks from our hotel, an easy walk, even with luggage.

 Day 2 | San Fruttuoso / Portofino